 Finally, about speed and reaction that are vital as well.

-It is understandable that the faster you are, the harder for your opponent to catch you or to protect your punches.
-You can increase your hand speed using a speed bag or shadow boxing in case you can only train at home.
+It is understandable that the faster you are, the harder it is for your opponent to catch you or protect your punches.
+You can increase your hand speed using a speed bag or shadow boxing if you can train at home.

-About sparring.
-It is obvious that practicing with someone is the best way to develop your techniques.
-It is great opportunity to learn various styles and to find out how to handle different situations.
+Practicing with someone is the best way to develop your techniques.
+It is an excellent opportunity to learn various styles and to find out how to handle different situations.
 It prepares your mind for the real fight the best.

-More tips on how to improve you reflexes.
+More tips on how to improve your reflexes.

-No matter if you want to start boxing workout at home or in a gym, you should include these tips in your program to have a comprehensive boxing workout plan.
-Although, if you have a coach he will lead you.
+No matter if you want to start boxing at home or in a gym, you should include these blocks in your workout routine to have a comprehensive plan.
+Although, if you have a coach, he will lead you.

 And if you cannot afford to go to a gym, do not worry.
-By practicing at home, you can learn more than you think even if you do not practice sparring.
-Just get a punching bag, a pair of gloves, dumbbells, a jump rope and pair of good running shoes.
+By practicing at home, you can learn more than you think, even if you do not practice sparring.
+Just get a punching bag, gloves, dumbbells, a jump rope, and pair of good running shoes.